Siemens-Healthineers/K2s/docs/op-manual/running-apps-as-hostprocess.md

 4. `cplauncher` resolves anchor pod -> extracts compartment -> switches thread -> launches application.
 5. (Optional) Expose via a Service with selector `app=my-legacy-app`.
 6. Scale by repeating (anchor, HostProcess pair) or using a Deployment (1:1 pods) where each new replica references a unique anchor label (pattern generation or pre-created anchors).
-7. Anchor pod can also be reused with multiple HostProcess instances, so that multiple HostProcess instances share the same pod network.
+7. (Optional) Reuse a single anchor for multiple HostProcess instances (shared compartment/IP) if safe—but prefer 1:1 mapping for isolation and distinct IPs.

 ## Full Generic Example
 Below is a generalized manifest (anchor + HostProcess) based on `cplauncher.example.yaml`.
 Adjust label values, paths, and image versions to fit your environment.